OSMIHelp/ADA-Guidelines-Employees-Leanpub/manuscript/chapter1.md

  * Provide space enclosures, sound absorption panels, or a private office
  * Allow for use of white noise or environmental sound machines
  * Allow the employee to listen to soothing music
- * Provide a noise cancelling headset
+ * Provide a noise-cancelling headset
  * Plan for uninterrupted work time
  * Purchase organizers to reduce clutter
 * Increase natural lighting or provide full spectrum lighting
 * Allow flexible work environment:
  * Flexible scheduling
  * Modified break schedule
  * Work from home/Flexi-place
 * Divide large assignments into smaller tasks and goals
 * Use auditory or written cues as appropriate
 * Restructure job to include only essential functions
-* Provide memory aids such as schedulers, organizers, and / or apps
+* Provide memory aids such as schedulers, organizers, and/or apps

 #### **Memory:**

-* Provide written as well as verbal instructions
+* Provide written and verbal instructions
 * Provide written checklists
 * Use a wall calendar
 * Use a daily or weekly task list
 * Provide verbal prompts and reminders
-* Use electronic organizers, hand held devices, and /or apps
+* Use electronic organizers, hand-held devices, and/or apps
 * Allow the employee to record meetings and trainings
 * Provide printed minutes of meetings and trainings
 * Allow additional training time for new duties